Cancer Alley: Government action, 2011-present

 According to the EPA, air monitoring near Denka's plant has shown that chloroprene levels are as high as 14 times the recommended level of 0.2 μg/m^{3}, which has posed "an imminent and substantial endangerment" to nearby communities.
 Louisiana Attorney General Jeff Landry sued the EPA, challenging the government's use of the disparate impact standard of the Civil Rights Act, which says policies cannot cause disproportionate harm to people of color and continue greenlighting industrial activities in an area already overburdened by pollution.
 Five weeks later, the EPA dropped its Cancer Alley investigation.
 In February 2024, the EPA requested a delay in an impending federal trial against Denka until after the agency finalized a rule expected to tighten emission limits for chloroprene.

 In April 2024, the EPA announced a new rule targeting more than 200 chemical plants across the U.S., requiring them to cut enough toxic emissions to reduce cancer risks for people living in those areas by 96 percent.
 It marked the first time the EPA had amended national emissions standards for hazardous organic pollutants in more than 30 years.
 The new rule requires plants to locate the source of toxic contamination and make repairs when emissions exceed standards.
 The plants are also required to install air monitors at their fence lines.

 In February 2025, the Trump administration planned to dismiss the lawsuit against Denka in line with its plan to eliminate DEI programs, including environmental justice, as leading positions in the EPA were filled with former representatives or lobbyists of the oil and chemical industry.

+In April of 2026, the Supreme Court of the United States handed down an opinion regarding Chevron USA Inc. v.
+Plaquemines Parish.
+The removal jurisdiction case sought to determine if oil companies, such as Chevron, were liable for their deleterious impacts on the Louisiana environment.
+This effort by Plaquemines Parish, which is situated along cancer alley, is a response to Louisiana's rapidly receding coastline, which has seen a loss of about 2,000 square miles of costal land since the mid-19th century.
+According to the EPA, Louisiana is particularly vulnerable to the compounding impact of climate change on factors such as sea level, extreme weather events, and flooding, as reflected in this legal battle to hold oil companies accountable.
+This case sets a precedent that similar climate liability cases fit under federal jurisdiction rather than state jurisdiction.